Animal-assisted therapy: Hospital setting

-Animal Assisted Therapy (AAT) is often used in hospital settings with children to try to improve their overall well-being and mood during.
+Animal-assisted therapy (AAT) is used in hospital settings with children to try to improve their overall well-being and mood during their stay.
 Most commonly reported research results are decreased anxiety and pain within the pediatric population.
-One area of pediatric hospital care in which the use of AAT has been studied is MRI procedures which can trigger negative emotions in children, causing them to move and require procedural sedation.
+One area of pediatric hospital care in which the use of AAT has been studied is magnetic resonance imaging procedures which can trigger negative emotions in children, causing them to move and require procedural sedation.
 After AAT intervention, the anxiety levels of the subjects decreased significantly when compared to controls.
 Dogs have been shown to increase comfort and decrease pain in pediatric palliative care.
 Specific tactics have not been researched, but collective reviews of varied techniques displayed similar results of increased comfort reports by children and guardians.
 Though meta-analysis has determined that children receiving AAT have seen a reduction in pain when compared to control groups, further quantitative research is needed to confirm this conclusion.

 Potential risks

 Though AAT has existed and been in practice for decades, the lack of standardization creates potential risks for both the animals and humans involved.
 As the use among pediatric populations continues to climb, another concern that has been raised about the use of animals in a hospital setting is the spread of germs.
 Many children in hospital settings have weakened immune systems and are already at risk of contracting hospital-borne infections.
 It has been found that both the patients and dogs participating in therapy experienced changes to their biome after their sessions.
-Whether these changes pose a long term benefit or risk has yet to be proven, and more in depth studies are needed to make this determination.
+Whether these changes pose a long-term benefit or risk has yet to be proven, and more in-depth studies are needed to make this determination.
 Additionally researchers are working to find an accurate way to determine the effects of AAT on both the service animal and the human participating in therapy.

 Prisons

-Animal-assistance programs may be useful in prisons to relieve stress of the inmates and workers, or to provide other benefits, but further study is needed to confirm the effectiveness of such programs in these settings.
+Animal-assistance programs, such as cell dog programs, may be useful in prisons to relieve stress of the inmates and workers, or to provide other benefits, but further study is needed to confirm the effectiveness of such programs in these settings.
 Internal file data reviews, anecdotal stories, and surveys of inmate and staff perceptions have been used to gauge the effectiveness of animal-assisted therapy in prisons, but these methods are limited and have resulted in an inadequate assessment.

 Researchers have, however, begun to find methods of gauging the effectiveness of prison animal programs (PAPs) by using Propensity Score Watching.
 One study using this method found that PAPs positively impact reductions in severe or violent infractions.
 A reduction in offenses statistically may reduce recidivism rates and increase former inmate job marketability and societal reintegration.

 Training and being responsible for an animal can foster empathy, emotional intelligence, communication, and self-control in inmates; however, the results of studies done so far must be taken with caution as the methodological quality of existing studies is limited.
-PAPs also benefit the animals involved as many come from situations where they faced abuse, neglect or euthanasia.
+PAPs also benefit the animals involved as many come from situations where they faced abuse, neglect or potential euthanasia.